Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Introduction

-In this study, we propose an innovative label-efficient framework that addresses the challenge of operational land cover mapping at \SI{1}{\meter} resolution under label-scarce scenarios through self-supervised learning.
-Specifically, our framework used BYOL as a pretext task during pre-training, enabling a ResNet-101 convolutional encoder network to learn to extract deep features from unlabeled 377,921 256\(\times\)256 patches of \SI{1}{\meter} color-infrared aerial imagery without the need for full supervision using labeled data.
-We then transferred the learned encoder weights into multiple semantic segmentation architectures (FCN, U-Net, Attention U-Net, DeepLabV3+, UPerNet, PAN) that are subsequently fine-tuned using very small training dataset sizes (250, 500, and 750 256\(\times\)256 patches) using cross-validation.
-We classified 8 classes of land cover (open water, impervious structures, impervious surfaces, barren land, forest/woody vegetation, herbaceous/low vegetation, cultivated crops, and unclassified (i.e., shadow)) over the entire state of Mississippi, USA using an ensemble of the best-performing models, totaling over 123 billion \SI{1}{\meter} pixels.
+In this study, we developed an innovative label-efficient framework that addresses the challenge of operational land cover mapping at \SIadj{1}{\meter} resolution under label-scarce scenarios through self-supervised learning.
+Specifically, we evaluated the use of BYOL and MoCoV2 as pretext tasks for self-supervised learning during pre-training, enabling a ResNet-101 convolutional encoder network~\citep{heDeepResidualLearning2015b} to learn to extract deep features from 377,921 unlabeled 256\(\times\)256 patches of \SIadj{1}{\meter} color-infrared (CIR) aerial imagery without the need for full supervision using labeled data.
+We then transferred the learned encoder weights into multiple semantic segmentation architectures (FCN, U-Net, Attention U-Net, DeepLabV3+, UPerNet, PAN) that were subsequently fine-tuned using very small training dataset sizes (250, 500, and 750 256\(\times\)256 patches) using cross-validation.
+Evaluating the performance of these models showed that initializing a model with out-of-domain ImageNet weights then applying BYOL pre-training on the in-domain imagery led to increases in accuracy across all other pre-training protocols tested.
+We then classified 8 classes of land cover (open water, impervious structures, impervious surfaces, barren land, forest/woody vegetation, herbaceous/low vegetation, cultivated crops, and unclassified (i.e., shadow)) over the entire state of Mississippi, USA using an ensemble of the best-performing models, totaling over 123 billion \SIadj{1}{\meter} pixels.
 Validation and accuracy assessment were performed using a spatially independent test set of 25,000 randomly sampled points with manually verified labels to ensure robust and unbiased evaluation of our approach and the resulting land cover map.
+Finally, we evaluated the generalization capacity of this self-supervised model ensemble by applying it to 2016 imagery with different characteristics and validating the resulting predicted land cover data against a separate ground truth dataset to show that the model can accurately classify imagery outside of the training dataset distribution.
 We demonstrated that these approaches can be used to train deep semantic segmentation models that are accurate, generalizable, and capable of yielding reasonable performance even under extreme low-data scenarios, even when only 3 bands (red, green, and near-infrared) are available in the input imagery.
 Our ultimate aim is to reduce practical barriers to producing high spatial resolution land cover maps while contributing to ongoing efforts to evaluate and contextualize the implications of self-supervised learning techniques for remote sensing purposes.